Zangief: Appearances

-Comics

-Zangief appeared in Masaomi Kanzaki's Street Fighter manga, which was released in the early 1990s.
+In print media, Zangief appeared in Masaomi Kanzaki's Street Fighter manga, which was released in the early 1990s.
 In his depiction in the comic, he was depicted very much like his video game self.
-One of his main motivations was to defeat Guile, who as an American, represented the rival country of Zangief's homeland, but found himself coming up short in their battles.
+One of Zangief's main motivations was to defeat Guile, who as an American, represented the rival country of Zangief's homeland; however, the Soviet wrestler found himself coming up short in their battles.
 In more recent adaptations, Zangief is shown to interact more with Ryu, either as an enemy or ally, and his win quotes in Street Fighter IV imply that it was Ryu who knocked him out of the second tournament.
 Zangief appears in Masahiko Nakahira's Sakura Ganbaru! manga, in which he is introduced fighting in his exact same stage from Street Fighter Alpha 2.
 He first defeats Blanka, and then is engaged by Sakura and Cammy, whom he easily overpowered.
 He was later defeated by the duo and his friendly and good natured personality soon surfaced.